Valenzuela, Metro Manila: Philippine independence

-In 1947, the Balintawak Beer Brewery was acquired by San Miguel Beer.
+In 1947, the Balintawak Beer Brewery was acquired by San Miguel Brewery.
 The Spanish church was never rebuilt, and only the belfry and the entrance arch remained.
 A new church was built perpendicular to the ruins of the old one.

 On July 21, 1960, President Carlos P. Garcia signed Executive Order No. 401, which divided Polo into two: Polo and Valenzuela.
-Polo comprised the northern barangays of Wawang Pulo, Poblacion, Palasan, Arkong Bato, Pariancillo Villa, Balangkas, Mabolo, Coloong, Malanday, Bisig, Tagalag, Rincon, Pasolo, Punturin, Bignay, Viente Reales, and Dalandanan.
+Polo comprised the northern barangays of Wawang Pulo, Población, Palasan, Arkong Bato, Pariancillo Villa, Balangkas, Mabolo, Coloong, Malanday, Bisig, Tagalag, Rincon, Pasolo, Punturin, Bignay, Viente Reales, and Dalandanan.
 Valenzuela, on the other hand, comprised the southern barangays of Karuhatan, Marulas, Malinta, Ugong, Mapulang Lupa, Canumay, Maysan, Parada, Paso de Blas, Bagbaguin and Torres Bugallón (now Gen. T. de Leon).
 A provisional town hall was built across today's SM City Valenzuela, until a permanent town hall was built near the intersection of MacArthur Highway and the old Polo-Novaliches Road.

-The division soon proved to be detrimental to economic growth in each town, so Bulacan Second district Representative to the Fifth Congress, Rogaciano Mercado and Senator Francisco Soc Rodrigo filed a bill which sought the reunification of the two towns.
+The division soon proved to be detrimental to economic growth in each town, so Bulacan Second district Representative to the Fifth Congress, Rogaciano Mercado, and Senator Francisco Soc Rodrigo filed a bill that sought the reunification of the two towns.
 On September 11, 1963, President Diosdado Macapagal signed Executive Order No. 46, which reunified Valenzuela and Polo, adopting Valenzuela as the name of the resulting town.

 In 1967, Mayor Ignacio Santiago Sr. purchased lots in Karuhatan in which the new municipal hall would be built.
 Misinterpretation of property surveys and tax appropriation issues sparked the debate on which barangay the municipal hall belonged to: Karuhatan, Malinta, or Maysan.
 To resolve the issue, Santiago ordered the creation of a new barangay, which was called Poblacion II, a reference to the old Poblacion barangay.

 Incorporation of Metro Manila

 On November 7, 1975, jurisdiction over Valenzuela was moved from the province of Bulacan to Metro Manila.
 Metro Manila was then headed by First Lady Imelda Marcos as its governor.
-Due to this, Valenzuela is the only area in the modern National Capital Region that was neither part of Spanish colonial-era Manila, Rizal province, nor the wartime City of Greater Manila.
+Due to this, Valenzuela is the only area in the modern National Capital Region that was neither part of Spanish-era Manila, American-era Rizal province, nor the wartime City of Greater Manila.

 In 1968, the North Diversion Road (now North Luzon Expressway) was opened.
 Rail transport to the city ceased in 1988 with the closure of the Philippine National Railway's North Line.

 Cityhood

 The passage of the Local Government Code in 1991 provided local governments with autonomy, which has allowed them to develop into self-reliant communities.
 On February 14, 1998, President Fidel V. Ramos signed Republic Act No. 8526, which converted the municipality of Valenzuela into a highly urbanized chartered city.
 The law also ordered the division of the newly created city into two legislative districts.
-When the law was ratified on December 30, 1998, Valenzuela became the 12th city to be admitted in Metro Manila and the 83rd in the Philippines.
+When Republic Act No. 8526 was ratified on December 30, 1998, Valenzuela became a highly urbanized city, the 12th in Metro Manila and 83rd in the Philippines.